hb9ssb/trx-control/README.md

-See the **trx-control Integration Guide** at https://trx-control.msys.ch/#_the_trx_control_integration_guide for all information on the client/server protocol, the extensions etc.
+See the **trx-control Integration Guide** at https://trx-control.msys.ch/#_the_trx_control_integration_guide for all information regarding the client/server protocol, the extensions etc.

 ## Adding new transceivers